youngpayters/angular-aws-starter/README.md

 # Contributing

 Feel free to create MRs with any improvements features as you see fit.
 Be sure to create issues as well if things that are wrong.

+# Next steps and future work

+I would like to add an extra package to this that would add an api to follow the backend for frontend

+* Lambda backed AWS API Gateway project (Tour of Heroes starting api)
+* Angular Tour of Heroes API base project (services/http/unit testing/routing)